Auri-Fex/Halcova/norbela/world/overview.md

 - Lifeforms and humans experience magical “withdrawal,” leading to strange behaviors, hibernation, aggression, and entropy storms.
 - Biomes may collapse, predators become desperate, and eerie phantom phenomena haunt the landscape.
 - Survival depends on preparation, community, and resilience, making winter a time of fear, transformation, and myth.
-- The world itself seems to react to the absence of magic, with entropy storms, aetherite sickness, and environmental instability marking the season.
+- The world itself seems to react to the absence of magic, with entropy storms, finyak sickness, and environmental instability marking the season.

 // ---
 // END LOCKED WORLD FEATURE: Low Magic Season & Winter Phenomena